 A young heiress must disguise herself to attend a prestigious, all-male university, where she unexpectedly falls for her handsome tutor, in this swoony historical romance by the USA Today bestselling author of Queen Bee.

-Lady Rosalin Chen has a secret—she isn’t as vapid as she pretends to be.
-In fact, she’s a computing genius and smarter than most of her peers in the ton, including her own cousin, Ansel.
-It’s a secret she’s kept for years, not that hiding her intelligence has done her any favors in the marriage department.
+Lady Rosalin Chen isn’t as vapid as she pretends to be.
+She’s actually a computing genius and smarter than most of her peers in the ton.
+Not even her friends know that she’s been sabotaging her own chances to find a match in the marriage mart.

 Amalie Howard is an AAPI, Caribbean-born USA Today and Publishers Weekly bestselling author of historical-romance fiction, including Queen Bee, Lady Knight, The Beast of Beswick, and Always Be My Duchess, as well as the creepy middle-grade novel, Bumps in the Night.
 Her work has been featured in publications such as Entertainment Weekly, Cosmopolitan, and Oprah Daily.
 She lives in Colorado with her family.